lxnt/SDL_pnglite/README.rst

 =================================

 - Attemps to save given surface as png image to given filename / RWops object.
-- Surfaces are converted to and saved as RGB/RGBA ones.
 - Paletted surfaces with or without colorkey are saved as indexed color.
+- All other surfaces are converted to and saved as 8bpc RGB/RGBA ones.

 Not implemented yet: